usecakework/cakework/README.md

 If you already have the fly cli configured (logged in with the right credentials) set up on your local machine, you can run the service without docker (which may be slightly faster):
 `go run app.go`

+Deploying to fly:
+- Use the fly cli to launch a new app
+- Use the fly cli to put a new secret for FLY_API_TOKEN (so that we can spin up new machines)
+TODO: need to put all this into a yaml file if possible `flyctl secrets set FLY_API_TOKEN=$(fly auth token)`